-Urban services like water, electricity and heat, waste treatment and transport are vital enablers for social and economic development and thus key to achieving the SDGs.
+1. Urban services like water, electricity and heat, waste treatment and transport are vital enablers for social and economic development and thus key to achieving the Sustainable Development Goals.
 Access to these services should be regarded as a basic human right.

-This paper outlines findings of Policy Unit 9 on Urban Services and Technologies based on the contribution of an international team and comments from governments and international and civil society organisations.
+2. This paper outlines findings of Policy Unit 9 on urban services and technologies based on the contribution of an international team and comments from governments and international and civil society organizations.
 It focuses on the main policy challenges, criteria for priorities and actions for implementation to be included in the New Urban Agenda.
-It explores the key actors for implementation and elaborates on the policy design, implementation and monitoring of Urban Services and Technologies in the New Urban Agenda.
+It explores the key actors for implementation and elaborates on the policy design, implementation and monitoring of urban services and technologies in the New Urban Agenda.

-The New Urban Agenda builds on the Habitat II Agenda, which included the human right to adequate housing and water, and the corresponding obligations of states and governments.
+3. The New Urban Agenda builds on the Habitat Agenda, which included the human right to adequate housing and water, and the corresponding obligations of States and Governments.
 Transport plays a key role in the urban context as it provides access to jobs, goods, social and cultural exchanges, health services and education.
 Planning and operation of urban services and transport should ensure an adequate level of mobility to ensure the functioning of cities for all inhabitants.
-Implementation strategies for urban services need to consider different regional and socio-economic conditions, local administration and management, regulatory frameworks and applicability of technological solutions.
+Implementation strategies for urban services need to consider different regional and socioeconomic conditions, local administration and management, regulatory frameworks and applicability of technological solutions.
 Accessibility is crucial for the vulnerable population as it is a key factor for providing equal opportunities in the urban environment.

-Urban services are major ingredients for the provision of chances for a self-determined life in urban areas.
+4. Urban services are major ingredients for the provision of chances for a selfdetermined life in urban areas.
 This applies to urban residents as well as all other users of urban services, whether for economic or social interaction, education, health or tourism purposes.

-Emphasising equal access and inclusiveness is vital for poverty alleviation and the generation of social and economic opportunities for all.
-In the spatial sense and for the purpose of the preparation of a policy paper for the Habitat III New Urban Agenda Urban Services and Technologies are oriented towards urban areas.
+5. Emphasizing equal access and inclusiveness is vital for poverty alleviation and the generation of social and economic opportunities for all.
+In the spatial sense and for the purpose of the preparation of a policy paper for the Habitat III New Urban Agenda urban services and technologies are oriented towards urban areas.
 This does not imply any spatial limitation to municipal boundaries but covers the urban-rural nexus, the interchange of people, services, tasks and needs.
 To take sustainable decisions on urban services, it is necessary to promote equal opportunities for all sexes in their diversity and use this as an opportunity for targeted action.